Jaimilit/Punk-Rock-Trivia/README.md

 The user immedately knows how he/she is doing on the quiz.
 Once an answer has been chosen, the incorrect choices are changed to red and the correct answer is changed to green.
 The color of the text also goes from black before answering to white after answering for easy readability.

 All the buttons are the same size for the choices.
 The start button and next are big for easy access for the user.
 The user also has to choose a response before the next button appears.
-This is so the user does not skip a question and is forced to provide an answer first before moving on.
+This is so the user does not skip a question and is forced to provide an answer first before moving forward in the game.

 The scoreboard also keeps tally of correct and incorrect responses so that the user knows how he/she is doing at all times during the game.
 This way, at the end there will be no surprises in the final tally.